If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 The differences are real but specific.
 Duloxetine carries chronic pain approvals that venlafaxine does not, and venlafaxine is especially known for pronounced discontinuation symptoms.
 The table below sums up the core points, with more detail underneath.

-Chronic pain is the clearest difference.
-Duloxetine is FDA-approved for several chronic pain conditions, including diabetic nerve pain, fibromyalgia, and chronic musculoskeletal pain.
-Venlafaxine is not formally approved for pain.
-So for someone whose depression or anxiety comes alongside chronic pain, duloxetine is often the choice.
+The most practical difference is chronic pain.
+Duloxetine is FDA-approved for several pain conditions, including diabetic peripheral nerve pain, fibromyalgia, and chronic musculoskeletal pain such as long-standing low back pain or osteoarthritis pain.
+Venlafaxine acts on the same chemical messengers and is sometimes used off-label for pain, meaning for a purpose the label does not formally list, but it is not formally approved for it.
+For someone whose depression or anxiety comes alongside ongoing pain, that distinction often points to duloxetine as the simpler one-medication choice.

 Side effects compared

 The main differences in this area are the ones noted above.
 Venlafaxine's discontinuation symptoms are more pronounced, and its blood pressure effect is more clearly dose-related.
 Duloxetine carries the rare liver caution.
+Both can rarely trigger serotonin syndrome, a reaction caused by too much serotonin activity, most likely when either drug is combined with other medications that raise serotonin.
 If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects